pombredanne/kobalt-versioneye/README.md

 2. <span style="color:yellow">Yellow</span> items may require some attention.
 3. <span style="color:red">Red</span> items will cause the build to fail.

-By default the plug-in is configured to only fail on known security vulnerability.
+By default the plug-in is configured to only fail on known security vulnerabilities.

 ## Global Configuration